pragma-/pbot/doc/Registry.md

 messagehistory.sqlite_debug | Log verbose debugging information about SQLite statements. | 0
 nicklist.debug | Log verbose debugging information about the NickList. | 0
 processmanager.default_timeout | The default timeout for background processes, in seconds. | 30
+spinach.channel | Sets the channel for the Spinach game plugin. | ##spinach typosub.ignore_commands | Do not apply `s//` substitution to bot commands.

 ### Channel-specific Registry items